jonocarroll/wp_content/_drafts/2016-07-29-2016-australian-election-flexdashboard.md

 This seemed like a good opportunity to try out a <a href="https://github.com/rstudio/flexdashboard/" target="_blank">flexdashboard</a> and the new <a href="https://github.com/rstudio/crosstalk" target="_blank">crosstalk</a> feature.
 I'll skip the minor details here and disappoint you early in that I didn't end up using crosstalk (properly, it's still in there); it turns out it's great for subsetting a data set, not so great for performing further aggregations on the data after subsetting.
 Not to worry.

-I managed to grab a shapefile of the electorates
+I managed to grab a <a href="http://www.aec.gov.au/Electorates/gis/gis_datadownload.htm" target="_blank">shapefile of the electorates</a> from the AEC and merged the polling data with these to produce a map of each state with electorates colored by winning party and polling places colored by the party with the most votes.

+There's two caveats to this.
+Firstly, while we're required to vote within our electorates (compulsory voting, orit's an assumption of course, there's not